FIDMANN-TECH/AWS_IAM_Management_GatoGrowfast/README.md

 Tried accessing IAM and Billing → received "Not authorized" errors

+## Enabled MFA for IAM Users
+Enabled Multi-Factor Authentication (MFA) for all users.
+Used virtual MFA apps (e.g., Google Authenticator).

 ##  Reflections and Challenges
 🔐 IAM Insights
 IAM is the backbone of AWS security, enabling fine-grained access to AWS services.